-The bank loans are secured on the group's freehold property.
+The Mortgage Facility is secured on the group's freehold property.
 The annual mortgage repayments are calculated such that the mortgage facilities amortise in a straight line over a term of 20 years which is considered to give a reasonable approximation to the effective interest rate.